fsmv/Livestream-Processor/readme.md

   - Concatenates arbitrary numbers of files
   - Manual ordering of files to concatenate
   - Selection of which files in the list to concatenate
+  - Progress bar updating
+  - Run from command line
+ - Timelapsing files
+  - Speeds up a video by an arbitrary amount
+  - Run from command line
  - Multi-platform building
  - Time remaining predictor
  - Tabs with an independent progress bar, start button, and status output